brentonford/AutoHelm/README.md

 1. Power on Arduino and wait for GPS fix
 2. Launch Waypoint app on iOS device
-3. Go to "Connect" tab and scan for "Watersnake" device
+3. Go to "Connect" tab and scan for "Helm" device
 4. Connect to Arduino (signal strength should appear)
 5. Switch to "Waypoint" tab to set navigation targets